-Förderjahr 2021 / Stipendien Call #16 / ProjektID: 5884 / Projekt: A Serverless Platform for Automated Machine Learning
+Förderjahr 2021 / Stipendien Call #16 / ProjektID: 5884 / Projekt: Efficient and Transparent Model Selection for Serverless Machine Learning Platforms

 In my previous blog post I presented the state-of-the-art in automated machine learning platforms.
 I went into one specific example from industry appliocation in more detail: Amazon SageMaker.
 Its offering is vast and even included an option for locally inferencing machine learning models.
 The offered open source container helped in shaping the first prototype of the serverless AutoML platform, which for various reasons was supplanted by different approaches which I will describe in this blog post.